 During the past 70 years of diplomatic exchanges, bilateral relations between Finland and the People's Republic of China (PRC) have showcased mutual goodwill and respect.
 In recent years, however, the increasingly assertive international stance of Beijing has driven Helsinki to view local Chinese activities through the framework of China's global interests and authoritarianism.
-The strategic key aim of Beijing is to maintain and ensure the position of the ruling Chinese Communist Party (CCP) while expanding China's global influence and balancing against the liberal West in all domains.
-Veiled under the harmonious rhetoric of the "community of common destiny for mankind" (人类命运共同体), the CCP is attempting to build a China-centred global community through webs of economic and political interdependence.
-In this community, smaller states, such as Finland, would ideally be independent domestically while not standing against China's "core interests" or question the policies and the ruling position of the CCP in any way.
-The
+The strategic key aim of Beijing is to maintain and ensure the position of the ruling Chinese Communist Party (CCP) while expanding China's global influence and balancing against the liberal West in all domains.1 Veiled under the harmonious rhetoric of the "community of common destiny for mankind" (人类命运共同体), the CCP is attempting to build a China-centred global community through webs of economic and political interdependence.2 In this community, smaller states, such as Finland, would ideally be independent domestically while not standing against China's "core interests" or question the policies and the ruling position of the CCP in any way.
+The community, in the words of Jessica Chen, aims to establish a "world safe for autocracy."
+3

-&lt;sup>1 See eg. Doshi, Rush: "The Long Game: China's Grand Strategy to Displace the American Order" (New York: Oxford University Press, 2020)
+1 See eg. Doshi, Rush: "The Long Game: China's Grand Strategy to Displace the American Order" (New York: Oxford University Press, 2020)

-&lt;sup>2 Rolland, Nadège: "China's vision for a new world order."
+2 Rolland, Nadège: "China's vision for a new world order."
 (Washington: The national bureau of Asian research report, August 2020)